Multi-agent system: Self-organisation and self-direction

 Multi-agent systems can manifest self-organisation as well as self-direction and other control paradigms and related complex behaviors even when the individual strategies of all their agents are simple.
 When agents can share knowledge using any agreed language, within the constraints of the system's communication protocol, the approach may lead to a common improvement.
 Example languages are Knowledge Query Manipulation Language (KQML) or Agent Communication Language (ACL).

+Multi-agent systems can manifest self-organisation as well as self-direction and other control paradigms and related complex behaviors even when the individual strategies of all their agents are simple.
+When agents can share knowledge using any agreed language, within the constraints of the system's communication protocol, the approach may lead to a common improvement.
+Example traditional languages include Knowledge Query Manipulation Language (KQML) and Agent Communication Language (ACL).

+In unconstrained environments utilizing large language model (LLM) agents, self-organisation extends to the dynamic evolution of novel communication paradigms.
+When interacting over extended operational horizons without strict protocol constraints, autonomous LLM agent swarms exhibit spontaneous emergent communication, developing compressed shorthand, domain-specific metaphors, and opaque dialects.
+While optimizing internal token efficiency and multi-agent coordination, this emergent signaling causes semantic drift away from standard natural language, producing an observability-comprehensibility gap where agent token traffic remains syntactically visible to human supervisors while its underlying semantic intent becomes unintelligible.

+Decision-Making

+Decision protocols in multi-agent systems refer to the structured rules and procedures that agents follow to reach collective decisions or agreements.
+Such protocols specify how agents share information, negotiate, and resolve conflicts, ensuring coordinated behavior and effective joint actions.
+Decision protocols can range from voting mechanisms to consensus-building algorithms, and they significantly influence the efficiency and reliability of multi-agent interactions.

 System paradigms

 Many MAS are implemented in computer simulations, stepping the system through discrete "time steps".
 The MAS components communicate typically using a weighted request matrix, e.g.